 Getting around South Africa

 Deciding where to go and what to see on your holiday to South Africa, can be the difficult bit.
 Do you want city sights and beach?
 Vineyards and historic battlefields?
 Then of course, there’s the wildlife – do you want to go in search of lions, elephants, penguins or whales?
 You’ll probably want to include as much as possible, especially if this is your first time in South Africa.
 With so much choice, what do you prioritise and what do you save for another time?
 There are few places on this earth that have as much diversity, but the good news is that due to the country’s excellent infrastructure, it’s easy to combine several places on your wish list and create your perfect multi-centre holiday.
 The well-maintained roads, make South Africa the perfect destination for a road trip.
 Take your pick from hiring a car, driving yourself or booking a scheduled or private tour to explore the stunning landscapes.
-If you don’t wish to drive long distances, you can fly from one major airport to another, with world-class airports, like Cape Town International Airport, Durban’s King Shaka International Airport and Tambo International Airport in Johannesburg.
+If you don’t wish to drive long distances, you can fly from one major airport to another, with world-class airports, like Cape Town International Airport, Durban’s King Shaka International Airport and O.R.
+Tambo International Airport in Johannesburg.
 Spend some time in one of these major cities before continuing your adventures further afield.